YatFungLoo/super-duper-n-body-simulation/README.md

 To compile: `gcc -o test1 .\test_basicTwoBodySim.cpp -lm -lstdc++`

+*Judging from the output, the simulation does not seem to be working properly: there is no change in the positions*

 ## Theoretical Background

 *This section should contain the theoretical background on N-Body problems, N-Body algorithms, and Parallelization*